openzipkin-contrib/zipkin-storage-kafka/DESIGN.md

 ##### Get Service Names/Get Span Names

-Service name to Span names pairs are indexed by aggregating `light` spans.
+Service name to Span names pairs are indexed by aggregating spans.

 ##### Get Trace/Find Traces

-Traces are processed in 2 different processes:

-- `Light spans` are aggregated into traces.
-This traces are stored to represent span DAG.
-- `Raw spans` are indexed using a `Lucene` state store.
-This index enabled trace searches.

 When search requests are received, span index is used to search for trace ids.
 After a list is retrieved, trace DAG is retrieved from trace state store.

-As trace are retrieved, trace are hydrated from index to return a complete trace.

 ##### Get Dependencies

-After `light spans` are aggregated into traces, traces are processed to collect dependencies.
+After `spans` are aggregated into traces, traces are processed to collect dependencies.
 Dependencies changelog are stored in a Kafka topic to be be stored as materialized view on Zipkin instances.